 The fundamental flaw in the EMF safety standards lies in the assumption that damage to us humans is ONLY done by a thermal increase (heating of tissue).
 The safety standards use Specific Absorption Rate (SAR) which has a unit of Watts/Kilogram (W/Kg) and is “usually expressed as the heat absorbed by the tissue.”
-(A).
 If you’re thinking meat in a microwave oven, you wouldn’t be that far off.
 This basically means how much power (Watts) can be absorbed per (kilogram) of tissue before a rise in temperature happens that is considered unsafe.
 The US limit is 1.6 W/Kg.

 US government agencies and officials have requested the FCC revisit its 1996 EMF Safety Standards.
 One such agency is the US Government Accountability Office (GAO).
 In 2016 a GAO report recommend the "FCC should formally reassess and, if appropriate, change its current RF energy exposure limit and mobile phone testing requirements.